Suvarnadurg: History

 Subsequent to Kanhoji's demise, Tulaji Angre took charge of Suvarnadurg and it became the seat of his power.
 However, he fell foul of the Peshwas.
 He was considered arrogant.
-In the war with Tulaji, Peshwas were supported by the British.
+In the war with Tulaji, the Peshwas were supported by the British.
 The joint siege of the fort lasted from 25 March to 2 April 1755.
-On 12 April 1755, Commodore James captured the fort and formally handed it over to the Peshwas.
+On 12 April 1755, British Commodore William James captured the fort and formally handed it over to the Peshwas.
 However, this support proved detrimental to the Peshwas, as the British extracted, as a reward, control over the Bankot fort but only allowed the Peshwas to have control over the Suvarnadurg.
 In 1802, Bajirav Peshwa under attack by the Holkars was trying to take refuge in this fort but had to flee to Vasai as he was chased to the fort by the Holkars.
-In 1818, Captain William of the British army attacked the fort and took full control of it on 4 December 1818.
+In 1818, Captain William, leading a British force, attacked the fort and took full control of it on 4 December 1818.
 Soon thereafter the other forts also came under British control.
 The fort was thus under the control of the Peshwas till 1818.
 The fort has witnessed a scene of "triumph and tragedy, of the display of heroic courage and abject cowardice."

-The Angrias are also credited with not only strengthening the fort but also establishing the shipbuilding yard at Suvanadurg and creating a large fleet of warships to secure the west coast, the Konkan coast, from attack from the British, French, Dutch and Portuguese East India Companies.
+The Angrias are also credited with not only strengthening the fort but also establishing the shipbuilding yard at Suvanadurg and creating a large fleet of warships to secure the west coast, the Konkan coast, from encroachment by the British, French and Dutch East India companies.
 It is also inferred that the small forts (Guva, Kanakadurga, Bankot fort, Fattegad fort and Gova fort) were primarily built by Kanhoji Angre to defend Suvarnadurg from any enemy attack from the land route.